 Your Spouse Cannot Be Found: Your spouse may attempt to avoid facing the prospect of a divorce simply by disappearing, leaving you without any option other than to take your case to court.
 If this is the case, you will need to prove that you were unable to locate your spouse, despite your best efforts.
 Depending on how long they are unreachable, they may not need to make an appearance for your divorce to become finalized.

 If you end up in a situation where taking your divorce case to court is the best available option, you need to hire qualified legal representation to ensure that you can secure the best possible outcome.
-The divorce attorneys at Givens Givens Sparks understand just how difficult this time can be for our clients, and are dedicated to fighting for you like you were a member of our own family.
+The divorce attorneys at Robert Sparks Attorneys understand just how difficult this time can be for our clients, and are dedicated to fighting for you like you were a member of our own family.
 Contact us today for a case consultation, or call us at (813) 336-3348 to set up a meeting with one of our divorce lawyers.